irwNd2/nvim-config/README.md

 # nvim-config

 Personal config and plugin for neovim.
-Just copy (or replace) nvmi folder to this config directory:
+Just copy (or replace) this nvim folder to this config directory:

 > ~/.config/